The EDGE Language: Extended General Einsums for Graph Algorithms: Case Studies: Graph Algorithms (and Beyond!) in

-If all the tensors are Boolean, then $\text{user-rand-func}$ is a user defined function that---given the vertices that successfully intersected ($\cap$)---randomly decides whether to include the corresponding $s$ vertex ($\text{True}$) or skip exploring that vertex' neighbors (return $\text{False}$).
+If all tensors are Boolean, then $\text{user-rand-func}$ is a user-defined function that, given the vertices that successfully intersected ($\cap$), randomly decides whether to include the corresponding $s$ vertex ($\True$) or skip exploring that vertex's neighbors ($\False$).
+To make the expression deterministic under repeated evaluation, the random function may be parameterized by a seed and the current iteration-space coordinates.